Advertisement

 The same city that banned police use of facial recognition in 2019 decided its officers' radio traffic should be inaccessible to the neighbors and journalists trying to follow their work.

-In May 2021, SFPD announced a "hybrid system" — described as the first of its kind in California — that would preserve some public access.
+In May 2021, SFPD announced a "hybrid system" — described at the time as the first of its kind in California — that would preserve some public access.

 What SFPD Promised (May 2021)